DougChisholm/LogicAppsWorkshop01/README.md

 - Use Azure extension in VS Code to deploy the Logic App Workflow JSON to the Logic App.
 - Update the Logic apps connectors.
 - Add a new file to the first storage account and see it trigger the Logic app.
-- Optional extension: Create a Logic Apps Standard Plan in Azure portal and link to GitHUb for CICD (then change the JSON in workflow and commit to GitHub to deploy)
+- Optional extension: Create a Logic Apps Standard Plan in Azure portal and link to GitHub for CICD (then change the JSON in workflow and commit to GitHub to deploy)
 - Optional extension: Create a Azure AI Foundry Endpoint and an extra step in the workflow to rename the file based on its contents using the prompt below

 ## Install Azure CLI from terminal: